Camium02/ICE-3111-Computer_Vision/Labs/Lab-05/README.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Lab 5 -- Introduction to OpenCV in C/C++ and Python, and Point Operators
+# Lab 5 -- Introduction to Spatial Filtering: Application to sharpening

 - (worth 60% of Assignment 1)